Objection Handling: 25 Common B2B Sales Objections & How to Respond

 - Found: Share the outcome those others experienced.
 "What they found was that [specific result] within [timeframe]."

-Rep: "I completely understand why pricing is a concern — this is a significant investment.
+Example.
+Prospect: "Your pricing is significantly higher than the other options we are looking at."
+Rep: "I understand — this is a significant investment.
 Several of our current customers, including [similar company], felt the same way during their evaluation.
-What they found was that the total cost of ownership was actually 30% lower over three years because of [specific reason], and they saw ROI within the first six months."
+What they found was that the total cost of ownership was actually 30% lower over three years because of [specific reason], and they saw ROI within six months."

 Framework 2: Acknowledge-Ask-Advocate (AAA)

-Rep: "That is really helpful context.
-A lot of teams we work with are in a similar position — in fact, many specifically start with us during busy periods because we handle [specific workload], which frees up their team to focus on priorities like your launch.
+Example.
+Prospect: "We are not sure this is the right time for us."
+Rep: "That makes sense — can I ask what specifically about the timing feels challenging?
+Is it budget cycle, bandwidth, or something else?"
+Prospect: "We have a major product launch in Q2 and the team is stretched thin."
+Rep: "Helpful context.
+A lot of teams we work with specifically start during busy periods because we handle [specific workload], which frees their team to focus on priorities like your launch.
 Would it help if I showed you how [similar company] ran their implementation alongside a major initiative?"

 The 25 Objections: Scripts, Context, and Follow-Up Strategies